emberjs/website/source/guides/getting-ember/index.md

 The Ember Release Management Team maintains a variety of ways to get  Ember and Ember Data builds.

+###Ember CLI
+The best way to use Ember is with Ember CLI.
+It is recommended that developers use Ember CLI for any new projects and start migrating their apps to Ember CLI as soon as possible.
+See the [The Road to Ember 2.0 RFC](https://github.com/emberjs/rfcs/pull/15) for more info.

+Begin by installing Ember CLI with npm, `npm install -g ember-cli` and then create your new app using `ember new app-name`.
+For more information about ember cli and all of its commands visit [http://www.ember-cli.com/](http://www.ember-cli.com/).

 ###Channels
 The latest [Release](/builds#/release), [Beta](/builds#/beta), and [Canary](/builds#/canary) builds of Ember and Ember data can be found [here](/builds).
 For each channel a development, minified, and production version is available.
 For more on the different channels read the [Post 1.0 Release Cycle](/blog/2013/09/06/new-ember-release-process.html) blog post.